The abaci Partnership Library

 The abaci Partnership was a ‘think tank’ formed in 2005.
 It provided practical advice on how to employ the insights from complexity science to solve real-world challenges.
 It ceased trading on 30 Nov 2015 as part of the planned retirement of the partners.
 Its web site (www.abaci.net) ceased to exist in the summer of 2017.

-However, its library is now hosted*** on this site where you can still browse the free articles in the library on a range of topics covering climate change adaptation, command and control, complexity thinking, organisational change, modelling and simulation, neural networks, software agents and robots.
+However, its library is now hosted*** on this site where you can still browse the free articles in the library on a range of topics covering AI, climate change adaptation, command and control (and other military matters), complexity thinking, organisational change, modelling and simulation, neural networks, software agents and robots.

-Also the 'complexity in practice' / complexity demystified blog is still online.
+Also the 'complexity in practice' / complexity demystified blog is still online [till the 20th August 2023, when it will close].
 The blog contains shorter versions of some of the articles we have previously published.
 The full list is below - as is a record of the events that the abaci partners attended and of the contracts they carried out.
 Sadly, many institutions do not fulfil their responsibility to future generations by maintaining historical and archived materials on their servers or websites (even the BBC has removed ‘old’ material) - we aim to fill that gap by putting some of the ‘missing’ papers here.

 - Scence, Technology, Engineering and Public Policy (STEaPP): abaci supported the inspirational work of Professor Brian Collins in exploring and improving the ways that scientific and engineering expertise and knowledge are engaged with public decision-making and policy processes across all levels, sectors and cultures of our now globally interdependent societies.